GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/what-are-pwas/index.md

 Speed is critical for getting users to _use_ your experience.
 In fact, as page load times go from 1 second to ten seconds, the probability of a user bouncing [increases by 123%](https://www.thinkwithgoogle.com/marketing-resources/data-measurement/mobile-page-speed-new-industry-benchmarks/).
-Performance doesn't stop `onload`.
+Performance doesn't stop after the `onload` event.
 Users should never wonder whether their interaction—for example, clicking a button—was registered or not.
 Scrolling and animation should feel smooth.
 Performance affects your entire experience, from how users perceive your application to how it actually performs.